afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 29. What is guestbook?

-Answer.
+**Answer**.

 #### 30. What is Kubectl?

-Answer. kubectl is a command-line tool used to interact with Kubernetes clusters.
+**Answer**. kubectl is a command-line tool used to interact with Kubernetes clusters.
 It allows users to deploy, manage, and troubleshoot applications within a Kubernetes environment.
 With kubectl, you can perform tasks like deploying applications, managing pods and services, scaling deployments, and inspecting cluster resources.
 It's a crucial tool for Kubernetes administrators and developers working with containerized applications."

 #### 31. Why should I go with kubernetes than Docker Swarm?

-Answer.
+**Answer**.
 Kubernetes: Well-suited for large, complex, and multi-service applications.
 It provides a more extensive set of features, making it highly scalable and suitable for enterprise-level deployments.

 Docker Swarm: Simpler and more lightweight, making it easier to set up and manage.
 It is suitable for smaller projects and environments with less complexity.